csethna/electionbot/readme.md

 ### website

 ### Bot
-Starting with

 ### partnerships
-We will look to partner with commonly used social media platforms including
+We will look to partner with commonly used social media platforms including:
 - Twitter
 - Facebook / Instagram
 - Pinterest